An Intro to the GUI¶

 The left side of the screen shows the ID and current state of all configured folders.
-Clicking the folder name makes that section expand to show more detailed folder information, and buttons for editing the configuration or forcing a rescan.
+Clicking the folder name makes that section expand to show more detailed folder information, and buttons for pausing the folder, forcing a rescan, or editing the configuration.

 A folder can be in any one of these states:

-- when you have not shared this folder,
+when you have not shared this folder yet,

 - Up to Date

-- when the folder is in sync with the rest of the cluster,
+when the folder is in sync with the rest of the devices,

 Among the folder details, you can see the current “Global State” and “Local State” summaries, as well as the amount of “Out of Sync” data if the folder state is not up to date.